kaltura/kaltura-player-js/docs/mwembed-playkitjs-parity.md

 ## Selective Packaging of Plugins

-> All new plugins are bundeled selectively based on uiConnf json configuration
+All player plugins and capabilities (e.g. 360, Analytics, IMA Ads, etc.) are bundeled selectively based on uiConnf json configuration.
 Below are not yet bundeled selectively:

-* Chromeless (don't load UI)
+* Chromeless (don't load UI), currently requires pre-building a package or disabling UI but still loading it
-* Google IMA

 ## Accessability - CVAA and ADA